Rishabh32700/ITM-Mumbai-Git_GItHub/Notes/Day 1/Lecture1_Notes.md

 5. **What happens if you try to commit changes in Git without configuring your user name and email?**
    - A) Git will commit with a default name and email.
-   - B) Git will throw an error and prevent the commit.
+   - B) The commit will fail without any message.
-   - C) The commit will fail without any message.
+   - C) Git will throw an error and prevent the commit.
    - D) Git will assign a random user name and email to the commit.
-   - **Answer: B**
+   - **Answer: C**